LNER Class A4 4464 Bittern: Preservation

-After Geoff Drury discovered that 60024 Kingfisher (the locomotive he originally wanted to buy) had firebox problems, he chose Bittern instead and he bought it on 12 September 1966.
-It initially operated from York depot (site of the National Railway Museum today) on various steam charters, but the cracked frames and other symptoms of its long career soon spelled an end to use in mainline seervice.
+After Geoff Drury discovered that No. 60024 Kingfisher (the locomotive he originally wanted to buy) had firebox problems, he chose Bittern instead and he bought it on 12 September 1966.
+It initially operated from York depot (site of the National Railway Museum today) on various steam charters, but the cracked frames and other symptoms of its long career soon spelled an end to use in mainline service.
 Its problems were irresolvable at that time and it pulled its last excursion train in 1973.
 In consequence Drury bought LNER Peppercorn Class A2 60532 Blue Peter from British Rail in 1968.

 Bittern and 60532 were moved to the Dinting Railway Centre, near Glossop.
 Neither locomotive did much running, and in late 1987 the NELPG took charge of both locomotives on long-term loan from the Drury family.
 While 60532 was moved to the Imperial Chemical Industries works at Wilton on Teesside, and restored to mainline running from December 1991; Bittern with its greater repair needs was cosmetically restored to represent pioneer and long-gone sister 2509 Silver Link.
 It was initially displayed at the Stephenson Railway Museum in Newcastle-upon-Tyne in this livery.

 Silver Link was displayed at the National Railway Museum, York and on 3 July 1988 was displayed outside with 4468 Mallard and 4498 Sir Nigel Gresley.
 Mallard had just worked a charter train up from Doncaster, and Sir Nigel Gresley was discreetly used to make steam appear to come from Silver Link to give the impression it was in steam.
 60009 Union of South Africa was unable to attend due to an overhaul.
-On the weekend of 5 July 2008, Bittern joined its three sisters for the first time ever on display at the National Railway Museum in York on the 70th anniversary of sister Mallard's run.
+On the weekend of 5 July 2008, Bittern joined its three sisters for the first time ever on display at the National Railway Museum in York on the 70th anniversary of sister Mallards run.